goblindegook/goblindegook.com/content/post/2025/two-days-in-two-hours/index.md

 Every now and then I see people argue that Test-Driven Development slows you down.

-Test-Driven Development (abbreviated to TDD) is a software practice where you write an automated test, which should be failing, _before_ writing the code to make it pass.
-It flips the usual flow[^1]: test first, then code, then refactor.
+Test-Driven Development (abbreviated to TDD) is a software engineering practice where you write an automated test, which should be failing, _before_ writing the code to make it pass.
+It flips the usual flow[^1] of writing code first and only then putting a test in place to check for and prevent undesirable changes.

 It may sound counterintuitive, but here's another way to think about it: first, you set a small, clear goal for yourself.
 When you reach it, you pause to reflect and tidy things up before moving on to the next small goal.[^2]